developersCradle/mockito-and-junit-java-unit-testing/Learn Java Unit Testing with Junit & Mockito in 30 Steps/Section 04 Need For Mockito/README.md

 ```

+#  Step 04 : Your first Mockito code!
+Hurrah!!!

 <img src="autoSuggestion.JPG" alt="alt text" width="400"/>

 1. If we don't import static method.
-The **Default** importing comes form junit, since it **standard across** Java platforms.
+The **Default** importing comes from junit, since it **standard across** Java platforms.
 This is type of suggestion does not come always for all methods. **Eclipse** is configured to do so!

 <img src="confiAutoSuggestion.JPG" alt="alt text" width="400"/>

 1. You can configure what is being automatically promoted by intellisense.
-Example in **Eclipse**
+Example in **Eclipse**.

 - What is **mocking**?
-    - **Mock** creates object that simulates given behavior
+    - **Mock** creates object that simulates given behavior.
-        - Unlike **stubs**, mocks are dynamically created from code - at runtime.
+        - Unlike **stubs**, mocks are dynamically created from code - **at runtime**.
-        - You can verify method calls and lot more form **mocks**
+        - You can verify method calls and lot more from **mocks**.

-- This is how mocking looks like
+- This is how mocking looks like.
     - Instead **hardcoding stub** and returning values.
 We create mock, which is more dynamic!
-    - This called **"mocking"**
+    - This called **"mocking"**.

+- Mocking example below.

 ```
 TodoService mockTodoService = mock(TodoService.class);